 Who is eligible for equity release?

-To release equity, you must be 55 or over.
-As equity release usually involves taking out a loan secured against your home, you usually need to be living in it.
+To release equity, you must be 55 or over (or over 50 for our Payment Term Lifetime Mortgage).
+As equity release involves taking out a loan secured against your home, you usually need to be living in it.
 Different lenders will apply other conditions too.
 They’ll probably look at:

 - The size of your mortgage